gwillz/EagleEye/README.md

 __Procedure__

 The camera must not be moved between the calibration and capture steps.
-Thankfully, the Ricoh Theta m15 can be remotely triggered via a smart phone or tablet.
+Thankfully, the Ricoh Theta m15 can be remotely triggered via a smart phone or tablet running Android or iOS.

 The tool will capture all active objects in the *Vicon Tracker* software.
 Be sure to only enable the objects for a given scenario.